kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 pod termination before it occurs.

 However, some disruptions might still be unresolvable.
-For example, the kubelet reacting to OOM or OOD will use hard eviction thresholds without a possibility for interceptors to pursue cooperative eviction.
+For example, the kubelet reacting to OOM or OOD will use hard eviction thresholds without a possibility for responders to pursue cooperative eviction.
 There simply isn't enough time and resources to prevent the pod from being disrupted by the kernel.